ragibs/medium-2.0/README.md

 # Medium 2.0

-This project was a created using Next.js, Tailwind CSS and backed by Sanity CMS.
+This project was a created using Next.js, Tailwind CSS and backed by a headless CMLS called Sanity.
 Medium 2.0 is a blogging app which includes functionilities such as

 - Adding new blog posts
 - Adding new comments